ustaxcourt/ef-cms/README.md

 ## Documentation

-To get a better understanding of Dawson, head over our main documentation page found here: [https://flexion.github.io/ef-cms](https://flexion.github.io/ef-cms).
+To get a better understand of Dawson, head over our main documentation page found here: [https://flexion.github.io/ef-cms](https://flexion.github.io/ef-cms).
 Our documentation should help give you a better understanding of what Dawson is and how you can contribute.

 ### Project status

 DAWSON is in active use and is continually updated to deploy enhancements and new features.